 However, this is only a rough figure for an average home.
 Other factors can affect the output you’ll need, such as the level of insulation in your home and the number and size of any windows in the room.

 If you’re unsure about the wattage you need, consult an installer or retailer for more tailored advice about what suits your property.

 There are two main types of fire: glass fronted or open front.
 And they pretty much do what it says on the tin.

 Glass-fronted models have a fixed glass panel in front of the flames.
-They’re usually more efficient because they are more enclosed and concentrate the heat through the glass into the room.
+They’re usually more efficient because they're more enclosed and concentrate the heat through the glass into the room.

-But they can be high maintenance as you’ll need to remove and clean the glass every now and again to keep it looking its best.
-Light reflecting on the glass could also prevent you from clearly seeing the flame effect.
+But they can be high maintenance, as you’ll need to remove and clean the glass every now and again to keep it looking its best.
+Light reflecting on the glass could also prevent you from seeing the flame effect clearly.

 A modern ‘hole in the wall’ gas fire probably won’t strike the right note if you live in a period property full of original features and vintage furniture.
 And a traditional outset fire is likely to stick out like a sore thumb in a contemporary, minimalist home.

-Models shown are by Stovax, Dimplex, Gazco, Brunswick, BFM Europe, and Crystal Fires.
+Models shown are by BFM Europe, Brunswick, Crystal Fires, Dimplex, Gazco and Stovax.

-There are a number of features to look out for when buying your gas fire or stove.
+There are several features to look out for when buying your gas fire or stove.
 These include: